Select any two GPUs for comparison

 Gaming Performance Comparison

-In terms of overall gaming performance, the graphical capabilities of the Nvidia GeForce GT 750M are marginally better than the Nvidia GeForce GTX 660M.
+In terms of overall gaming performance, the graphical capabilities of the Nvidia GeForce GTX 660M are very slightly better than the Nvidia GeForce GT 750M.

 The GeForce GT 750M has a 132 MHz higher core clock speed and the same number of Texture Mapping Units as the GeForce GTX 660M.
 This results in the GeForce GT 750M providing 4.2 GTexel/s better texturing performance.
 This still holds weight but shader performance is generally more relevant, particularly since both of these GPUs support at least DirectX 10.